-As at April 2023 there were 555 food premises in the Borough, of these 440 were restaurants, cafes, canteens or other caterers, and 99 were retailers.
+As at April 2024 there were 589 food premises in the Borough, of these 438 were restaurants, cafes, canteens or other caterers, and 121 were retailers.
 The remainder are made up of small scale producers and distributors.
-150 premises fall into the higher risk categories of A to C. Category A requires inspection at 6 month intervals, category B at 12 month intervals and category C at 18 month intervals in accordance with Food Safety Code of Practice issued by the Food Standards Agency.
-There are 41 unrated businesses where the Council has received a registration but has yet to inspect.
+133 premises fall into the higher risk categories of A to C. Category A requires inspection at 6 month intervals, category B at 12 month intervals and category C at 18 month intervals in accordance with Food Law Code of Practice.
+There are 122 unrated businesses where the Council has received a registration but has yet to inspect.
 These mainly consist of low risk home caterers combined with recently established conventional catering premises.
 Presently there are no approved establishments operating within the Borough.
-The service advises and inspects the in-house and external catering provision at the Epsom Racecourse, particularly at the time of the Derby.